mentalblood0/bottomless_ReJSON/README.md

 # ⚿ bottomless_ReJSON

-Library for seamless Redis database management
+Library for seamless Redis database management.
+This version uses RedisJSON module

 <br/>

-* ⛓️ Based on pass-through keys yet atomic
 * 💤 No excess data reading/rewriting
 * 👁️ One-class interface
 * 🪄 A lot of sugar